Toasted-ctrl/ai_api/README.md

 - Add agent building functionalities.
 - Log conversation ids and history in a conversation table.
 - Enable possibility to share agents with other users.
-- Build 'testing' endpoints, which is intended to build tests for agents you created.
 - Add MCP calling support.

 ## Contributing